Security Vulnerabilities & Attack Surface

 High Impact

-1.3 Custom Agent Definition Injection
+3. Custom Agent Injection

 Agent Definitions Include Full System Prompt and Tool Config